zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-update.md

 ## Example - Bulk Insert with options

 You can customize `BulkUpdate` operation with different options which is available using the `UseBulkOptions`.
-The options parameter let you use a lambda expression to customize the way entities are inserted.
+The options parameter let you use a lambda expression to customize the way entities are updated.

 ```csharp
 DapperPlusManager.Entity<Customer>().Table("Customers");